 Just as in real life we better comprehend a person when we comprehend the motive behind what makes that person act in the way she or he does, so too in fiction.

-And since there is no way to actually perceive the psyche of another human except by means of physical manifestations — which is to say, their deeds and words (“words” not in the sense of philosophical pronouncements, but words in context of actions) — it is through such physical manifestations that characters are best expressed and developed.
+And since there is no way to actually perceive the psyche or spirit of another human except by means of physical manifestations — which is to say, their deeds and words (“words” not in the sense of philosophical pronouncements, but words in context of actions) — it is through such physical manifestations that characters are best expressed and developed.

 The word motive comes from the Latin movere, meaning “to move or act.”

 The motives are what drive the characters — a reflection of their desires and values and valuations.

 This is the reason that in literature, characters and character traits are best expressed through the movements and actions and the dialogue that the writer assigns to her or his characters.

 This is also why the act of describing a character’s thoughts and feelings do not alone develop a character — though it’s important to note as well that these passages of description and pure exposition do definitely help, and this is why telling, as against showing, does indeed have (contrary to what you’ve likely had hammered into your head in any writing class or book you’ve read) a legitimate and even necessary place in storytelling.

 The actions that a writer assigns to her or his characters must be blended in — or synthesized, as the philosophers like to say — with an understanding (on the writer’s part) of the character’s motives, and the reader, in turn, comprehends by means of the character’s actions.
 This process is roughly analogous to the way in which a story’s plot projects that story’s theme: the concrete events of the story are deployed in such a fashion that readers are able to discern the ideas behind the concretes.
 These ideas are the abstract theme.